AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - **FarmingPlus**:

-    - Plant a birdnest for feather and eggs.
+    - Plant a birdnest for feathers and eggs.

     - Plant a bee flower for honey.